Teacher or Teaching Assistant helping a child with special educational needs draw on a piece of paper in a classroom

 Course duration

-18 months with up to 3 months EPA.
+15 months with up to 3 months Assessment.

 Entry requirements

-The individual must be at least 16 years old and will be required to undertake a DBS check.
-They must be employed, working more than 16 hours per week and have some experience of working with children.
+The apprentice must be at least 16 years old and will be required to undertake a DBS check.
+They must also be employed, working typically at least 30 hours but not less than 16 hours per week.

 • 90 minute professional discussion, underpinned by a showcase portfolio